Conserving wildlife, enhancing livelihoods in areas of human-wildlife conflict

 Connected Conservation assists communities manage conflict with wildlife through data driven solutions.

-- pioneered the concept of community-based human wildlife conflict mitigation using a suite of methods developed over decades of practical field experience.
+- We have pioneered community-based conflict mitigation using a suite of methods developed over decades of practical field and research experience.

-- provided technical advice and training to institutions and individual projects managing human-wildlife conflicts in Africa and Asia.
+- We provide technical advice and training to institutions and projects that manage human-wildlife conflict in Africa and Asia.

 - We participated extensively in the development of the Kavango Zambezi Transfrontier Conservation Area and were consulted on human-wildlife conflict during the KAZA TFCA feasibility study.

 - We conduct human-wildlife studies and provide manuals to address conflict with all wildlife species.

 - We run long-term monitoring programs on the management of human-wildlife in several countries

 - Convener of IUCN’s African Elephant Specialist Group Human Elephant Conflict Task Force